code-BSOD/tech_play/linux-based-os/untitled/my-most-used-terminal-commands.md

 ## 3. sudo !!
 * <code>sudo !!</code> puts <code>sudo</code> before the previous command.
 * For example, if previous command was <code>apt-get update</code> and it returned error due to permission, <code>sudo !!</code> will fix it.
 Basically it's putting <code>sudo</code> before the previous executed command.
 Thus, it <code>sudo !!</code> = <code>sudo apt-get update</code>.

+> To close VIM/VI editor if opened accidentally.
+> Press ":" then type "qa" and press enter to exit.

 # File Related
 ## 4. cat